terrabite3/4x-Analog-Switch/README.md

 Note that the toggle switches must be SPDT **ON-OFF-ON** configuration!

+### MAX4533 substitution

+After designing this module, I learned of the [MAX4533](https://datasheets.maximintegrated.com/en/ds/MAX4533.pdf), which is pin compatible with the MAX333A.
+It features fault protection and is actually $4 cheaper at this writing.
+The only downside I see is somewhat higher on resistance.
+I recommend that you use this part instead.

 ## License

 * You are free to build this design, modify it, and use parts of it in other designs.